Special Weather Statement issued for Knox by NWS - NewsBreak

 Special Weather Statement issued for Knox by NWS

-Effective: 2021-08-13 15:54:00 EDT Expires: 2021-08-13 16:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Knox A strong thunderstorm will impact portions of southeastern Knox County through 445 PM EDT At 353 PM EDT, Doppler radar was tracking a strong thunderstorm near Utica, or 10 miles southeast of Mount Vernon, moving northeast at 20 mph.
-HAZARD...Winds in excess of 40 mph.
+Effective: 2021-08-15 13:24:00 CDT Expires: 2021-08-15 15:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Knox A strong thunderstorm will impact portions of north central Knox County through 445 PM EDT At 408 PM EDT, Doppler radar was tracking a strong thunderstorm near Knoxville, moving north at 5 mph.
+HAZARD...Winds in excess of 40 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Martinsburg and Bladensburg.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Knoxville, Halls, Maloneyville and Powell.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0